 Reading Time: 3 minutes First, let’s have a basic understanding of stream.
 Then we will have a look at the side effects that can occur while working with streams.
-Stream represents a sequence of objects from a source, which supports aggregate operations.
-One thing to be notified while working with streams is that, aggregate operation (intermediate operations) are lazy evaluated i.e. they do not start processing the contents of Continue Reading
+Streams represent a sequence of objects from a source, which supports aggregate operations.
+One thing to be notified while working with streams is that, aggregate operation (intermediate operations) are lazy evaluated i.e. they do not start processing the content of Continue Reading

 Reading Time: 3 minutes Akka is a powerful actor based tool kit for Concurrency, Parallelism and Clustering.
 But for every concurrent applications, Akka actors are not fit because Futures are another alternative for performing Concurrency.
 Most of the developers follow simple rules for using Future and Actors is “Futures for Concurrency, Actors for State“.
 In concurrent applications most of the time we are facing race conditions and deadlocks.
 Because Continue Reading

 Reading Time: 3 minutes In the previous post, i was discussing about Scala ExecutionContext.
 As we know, for multithreading we need to maintain thread pools using ExecutionContext and by default ForkJoinPool is used because for accessing “multi core” processor.
 There are multiple thread pools are available in our java.util.concurrent.Executors utility class and as per our requirement we can create new one also.
 After all, Scala have concept of Future.
 Continue Reading